Speaking Engagements

 • Identify ways to meaningfully, personally reconnect in times of disconnection and social isolation.

-Target audiences: Workplace, healthcare, education, general interest, wellness, churches
+Target audiences: Workplace, healthcare, education, general interest, wellness, faith communities

 Objectives:

-Target audiences: Workplace, healthcare, education, general interest, wellness, churches
+Target audiences: Workplace, healthcare, education, general interest, wellness, faith communities

 Objectives:

-Target audiences: Healthcare, education, wellness, workplace, general interest, churches
+Target audiences: Workplace, healthcare, education, general interest, wellness, faith communities

 Objectives: